 Sudden changes in temperature in the kiln can cause ‘thermal shock’ in the pottery.
-This refers to stress that pottery undergoes during rapid temperature changes.
+This refers to the stress that pottery undergoes during rapid temperature changes.
 It is thermal shock, amongst other things, that contributes to pottery cracking if it cools too quickly.

 By contrast, in Raku, the pottery is removed at its highest temperature and deliberately cooled down quickly.
 It is because of this that pottery is more vulnerable to break or explode during the raku process.
 There is more collateral damage in a raku firing than a regular pottery firing.

 In the Japanese raku firing, the pottery was removed when hot and traditionally allowed to cool in the open air.
 However, over the years the raku pottery technique has changed.
 It gained popularity particularly in the 1950s in America and since then various adaptations have been made to the process.

 For example, modern potters have a number of ways of cooling down the red-hot pottery once removed from the kiln.
 One approach is to plunge the hot ceramics into water.
 Another is to put the pottery into a barrel or pile of combustible material such as sawdust, straw, or paper.